RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 Felicity, or as Brunhilde had been calling her (and seemed to suit what she felt like she brought to the table): Trouble, looked up at the tall woman leading her through the long corridors of the hotel.
 Their skin was a wonderful deep shade that seemed to magically change colour under the different lights of the halls and rooms.
 Felicity was a little jealous, since her own pallor simply made her look to be afflicted with different harrowing diseases under the various artificial light sources.

-As she watched the hypnotic swap of Brunhilde's braids, Trouble realized she'd been brought behind the reception desk.
+As she watched the hypnotic sway of Brunhilde's braids, Trouble realized she'd been brought behind the reception desk.

 "We're lucky I got some emergency wellies last week when the weather first started to look sus."
 Brunhilde held out a pair of glitter covered wet weather boots and a pair of thick socks she'd pulled out from behind the desk with an enthusiastic grin.

-While keeping hold of Brunhilde's hand at all times, she folded her gangly body and slipped on the footwear before being handed a jacket.
+While keeping hold of Brunhilde's hand at all times, Trouble folded her gangly body and slipped on the footwear before being handed a jacket.

 "Actually, I really should work out how much of my rain gear is here if I've got one for both of us and I'm still leaving another spare behind."